All Episodes

 The Obama plan builds on both of those programs.

-I was unleashed, they're promoing it that way on Fox.
+They're promoing it that way on Fox.

 It was on fire.

-And I said the whole premise here is well, we don't have anything structurally wrong with our health care.
+And I said, the whole premise here is, well, we don't have anything structurally wrong with our health care.

 It's the best in the world.